joelvaneenwyk/mtee/README.md

 mtee < log new1 new2
 ```

 Redirect stdout and stderr from UPDATE.CMD to the console and appends to LOG.TXT.
-Each line is prefixed with local date and time:-
+Each line is prefixed with local date and time:

 ```batch
 update.cmd 2>&1 | mtee/d/t/+ log.txt